-Can I use a 1-page resume for networking?
+Q: Can I use a 1-page resume for networking?
 I was thinking of having a 1-page resume to circulate to unsolicited contacts to spark the conversation.

-Any one can make sure their resume is typo-free or grammatically correct, but we found the big differences between a professionally written resume and a DIY resume were that:
+Anyone can make sure their resume is typo-free or grammatically correct, but we found the big differences between a professionally written resume and a DIY resume were that:

 Quantifying your achievements allows you to showcase the value you could bring to a company or role.
-So providing context: You didn't just do X, Y, & Z. What was some of the output?
+It's more than just saying that you did X, Y, and Z. What was some of the output?
 How did you improve efficiency?
-How did you make them more money?
+How did you make the company more money?
 What did you do that benefited the organization?
 If you missed a day of work, what wouldn't get done because you weren't there?

 That's great what you did 10 years ago, but what have you done recently that's relevant to what I'm hiring for?

-While you may have had many responsibilities in your role, you want to summarize the responsibilities that are relevant to the role you are pursuing.
+While you may have had many responsibilities in your role, you want to focus on the responsibilities that are relevant to the role you are pursuing.
 When it comes to resume writing, we have soft guidelines about what this means.
 We can only work with the information we are given, so things get tweaked depending on what we have to work with.

-In an ideal world, assuming you're not fresh out of school or entry level, for each job role we like to provide:
+In an ideal world, assuming you're not fresh out of school or entry-level, for each job role we like to provide:

 The job title

-The company name, and perhaps a little bit of information about the company to give the reader context, especially if many of the employers on your resume are not self explanatory or well known
+The company name, and perhaps a little bit of information about the company to give the reader context, especially if many of the employers on your resume are not self-explanatory or well-known

 How long have you worked there, start date to end date